 ** COVID-19 Update**

-Due to the recent outbreak of Covid-19 all workshops are postponed until further notice.
-Please keep an eye on our website or sign up to our newsletter to be up-to-date with any changes to our programme.
+Please keep an eye on our website or sign up to our newsletter to be updated.

 Dance Beds is a collaboration between BCA, University of Bedfordshire and Dance East to create a centre for dance practice in Bedfordshire.

 The project aims to make Bedfordshire a hub of excellence for choreographic innovation, youth dance engagement, widening participation and increasing diversity in dance.
 With Bedford being the fifth most culturally diverse town in the East of England, we seek to raise aspiration in the area and champion an innovative and inclusive practice to share regionally and nationally.